 - Remove the ice pop mold from the freezer.

-- Divide the blueberry mixture between the 10 ice pop molds.
+- Divide the blueberry mixture between the 10 ice pop molds filling them to the fill line.

 - Place the lid on the ice pop mold and insert the ice pop sticks.